From The Motability Scheme To The Dealership Forecourt

-If you are considering a 'click and collect' purchase without a physical inspection of the car, you should be aware that the car could have been smoked in (as it’s classed as private use while on lease).
-Many non-smokers are weary of this when buying a used car - usually because it can be hard to remove the smell and often affects the value of the vehicle - so always ask the question as a part of your research if it’s important to you.
+If you are considering a 'click and collect' purchase without a physical inspection of the car, you should be aware that the vehicle could have been smoked in or may have transported family pets (as it’s classed as private use while on lease).
+Many non-smokers or non-pet owners are weary of this when buying a used car - usually because it can be hard to remove the smell and often affects the value of the vehicle - so always ask the question as a part of your research if it’s important to you.

 One major benefit of buying an ex-Motability car is that it is likely to have had only one driver and been used by one family.
 Motability customers are now allowed to name up to three drivers on the insurance policy, but even if more than one person has been driving the vehicle it will not be like buying a second-hand ex-daily rental or a company pool car, which will have had lots of different people driving it (with varying levels of consideration for the cars condition).

-Most ex-Motability lease cars will have been ordered with metallic or pearlescent paint.
-The vast majority of car manufacturers have made a metallic or pearlescent paint a free of charge option for Motability customers, which helps to improve the future re-sale value of the vehicle.
+Most ex-Motability cars will have been ordered with metallic or pearlescent paint.
+Most car manufacturers have made metallic or pearlescent paint a free of charge option for Motability customers, which helps to improve the future re-sale value of the vehicle.
 In the past only solid colours were available as a no cost option but that's changed, and as a result you'll find that there is a wide selection of popular colour choices available for most makes and models returned from the scheme.

 Make sure you check for items that can often get lost when a vehicle is being leased, such as the spare keys, manuals, locking wheel nuts and any satellite navigation SD cards or spare wheel tools.
 Replacements can be costly and sometimes difficult to source.